kodekloudhub/community-faq/README.md

 If you are doing a Multiple Choice Question exam, skip this section.

 Performance based exams are provided in a virtual desktop (VDI) within the PSI Bridge software.
 This VDI is a Linux XFCE desktop running on top of Ubuntu.
-Kubernetes and LFCS fall in this category.
+The following are performance based:
+* CKA
+* CKAD
+* CKS
+* ICA
+* CNPE
+* LFCS

 ### Can I use my own bookmarks?